cellarium-ai/CellMincer/docs/source/index.rst

 The :ref:`Introduction <introduction>` section offers a brief overview of the package and a showcase of its capabilities.

-The :ref:`Usage <usage>` section presents a quick primer on CellMincer's tools and their usage on example data.
+The :ref:`Quick-start tutorial <tutorial>` section presents a quick primer on CellMincer's tools and their usage on example data.

 The :ref:`Resources <resources>` section provides example configuration files for preparing data and training models, as well as pretrained models.